-Instructions: This exercise is designed to help you challenge the belief that if you’ve failed at something, or if someone criticizes or rejects you, you are a totally hopeless failure.
+Instructions: This exercise is designed to help you challenge your belief that you are a totally hopeless failure because you’ve failed at something, or because someone has criticized or rejected you.

 To counter the tendency to put yourself down when things aren’t going so well, ask yourself the following questions:

 Does this bad situation (mistake, failure, rejection, criticism) take away my good qualities?

 Does it make sense to conclude that “I am totally hopeless” because of one or more negative things that have happened?

 - I’m not a bad person when I act badly; I am a person who has acted badly.